Ray Sadeghi: Career

 At the age of 15, Ray Sadeghi and his family moved to New York City.
 Shortly after moving to America, he found himself on his own struggling to eat.
 In a recent interview with Respect, Sadeghi spoke of how these early life struggles as a teenager encouraged him to be a fighter and protect people.
 In 2009, before becoming a bodyguard, he went to medical school in Poland and became a dentist.
 In 2013, he became a professional bodyguard to Floyd Mayweather Jr.

-He is also known for being outspoken to the media about MMA fighter Conor McGregor.
-In July 2017, Sadeghi interviewed with American writer Elie Seckbach on McGregor's fighting abilities.
 In October 2017, he gained national attention by being outspoken about a possible Floyd Mayweather Jr. and Conor McGregor rematch.
 Early in 2018, Sadeghi and his fellow bodyguard Greg LaRosa, who call themselves the Brixx Brothers, developed a Cannabidiol oil to help cancer patients.
-In October 2018, in an exclusive video by TMZ, Sagedhi gained national attention by saying he would have fought the late Bruce Lee in order to protect Mayweather.
+In October 2018, in an exclusive video by TMZ, Sadeghi gained national attention by saying he would have fought the late Bruce Lee in order to protect Mayweather.